-If you are uncertain about whether the commodity code you have found is correct, you may ask Norwegian Customs for a binding tariff information of the item`s classification.
+If you are uncertain whether or not the commodity code you have found is correct, you may apply to the Norwegian Customs for a binding tariff information (BTI).

 You must describe the item in detail on the application form.
 The application must be forwarded through Altinn (your digital government dialogue).
 You can upload necessary attachments (technical descriptions, drawings, brochures etc.).

 You will receive a confirmation that the application has been received by us.